spark2k06/PCXT_MiSTer/EGA_SMOKE_CHECKLIST.md

 This checklist defines the minimum visual smoke set for EGA release-candidate runs.
-It is not a substitute for deterministic register, VRAM, CRTC, or pixel testbenches; it is the final platform-level check that BIOS-visible behavior, video mode programming, scanout, palette, and non-EGA coexistence still work together.
+It is not a substitute for deterministic register, VRAM, CRTC, or pixel testbenches; it is the final platform-level check that BIOS-visible behavior, video mode programming, scanout, palette, and CGA-compatible EGA behavior still work together.

 ## Local Assets